Survivors of child sexual abuse

 child; childhood; sexual; abuse; rape;

 Many women have experienced sexual abuse as a child.
-While some women have no long term effects others may experience a significant impact on many parts of their lives including pregnancy, birth and mothering.
+While some women do not have long term effects, others may experience a significant impact on many parts of their lives including pregnancy, birth and mothering.

 Even when the long term effects are small or non existent some women have been surprised and distressed by the feelings or memories that came up when they got pregnant, gave birth or mothered their child.

 Women have described the following concerns or feelings.
 Some or all may be relevant to you.
 On the other hand none may be relevant for you right now but they might come up later.
 There is no way to predict exactly what might happen.

 Whatever your experience, if you have been sexually abused as a child it may be worth talking about it to a midwife or doctor you trust so that you can get the right support.

 Effects on pregnancy

 You may find that you have